Disclaimer: As an Amazon Associate TechEffect earns from qualifying purchases made via links on our website.

-Excelvan Professional Wireless Weather Station
+Excelvan Professional Wireless

-Our penultimate product is the Excelvan Professional Wireless Station.
+Our final product is the Excelvan Professional Wireless Station.
 The “professional” label on this station seems to be legitimate, as the Excelvan provides a great amount of data to those who can make use of it.
 In fact, the product is maybe just as comprehensive as the Arecus Instruments, but costs significantly less.
 The station features a very good sensor that scans with amazing accuracy.

 Aside from the regular elements measured, the Excelvan adds rainfall and precipitation measurements to the pile.
 It can also be set to measure rainfall within an hour, within 24 hours, within one week, month, and measures the accumulated rainfall since you last reset the device.
 It can display moon phases, weather forecasting and wind speed and direction.
 You can also check the UV light index and the dew point.